 As a parent, you have enough control over what your child eats.
 You can ensure they’re getting the nutrients they need by making sure they’re eating a balanced diet.
 It means including fruits, vegetables, whole grains, low-fat dairy, lean protein, and healthy fats in their diet.

 You must also limit their intake of sugary drinks and foods as well as sodium.
 Too much sugar can lead to cavities and obesity, while too much sodium can cause high blood pressure.
+If you are still bottle-feeding your baby, and you want to be sure that you are not giving your baby any unnatural sugars or emulsifiers, visit The Milky Box store.
+We are sure that, with the help of their expert team, you will find the right supplement for your child.

 You can make mealtime fun for your child by involving them in the cooking process.
 For example, let them help you wash the vegetables or set the table.
 They’re more likely to eat their meal if they helped make it.
 And please allow them treats every once in a while.
 Depriving them of their favorite foods will only make them crave them more.